 Most of the ingredients for these super easy gingerbread cookies, with the exception of molasses, should be pantry staples.
 Which means they are already on hand!
 For a full list of ingredients and instructions see the recipe card below.

-- Spices: Cinnamon, cloves, ginger and nutmeg give these cookies their classic flavor.
+- Spices: Specifically, cinnamon, cloves, ginger and nutmeg

 Once you have let your gingerbread men recipe cool it is time for frosting!
 I am not super great at this part but I have found that it does not matter how perfect they are.
 A simple piped smile is all you need!